Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: Introduction

 \section{Introduction}

-The study of topological insulators (TIs), has sparked much interest over the last couple of decades due to their robust topological edge states, creating one of the most active fields in topological phases of matter physics\cite{kane,zhang1}.
-The bulk-boundary correspondence, for these materials, accomplishes a relationship between the topological properties of the insulating bulk and the presence of robust boundary states in a finite system.
-Normally, this bulk-boundary correspondence has been expanded in first-order $d$-dimensional TIs, where $d$-dimensional ($dD$) TIs yield $dD$ gapped bulk states and $(d-1)D$ gapless boundary states.
-In recent seminal works\cite{hughes,edge}, the study has been generalized further to include higher-order topological insulators (HOTIs), which probe lower-dimensional gapless boundary states.
-Generally speaking, for a $dD$ TIs ($n$th-order TIs) one can have $(d-n-1)D$ gapped boundary states and $(d-n)D$ gapless boundary states, with $n\geq 2$\cite{hughes,edge}.
+Over the last couple of decades, the study of topological insulators (TI) has seen genuine enthusiasm from the condensed matter community for the robustness they show in their conducting edge/surface states\cite{kane,zhang1}.
+Tuning of relevant system parameters in these materials {results in transition from} the trivial non-topological phases (NTP) to topological phases (TP) {where a bulk-boundary correspondence connects the topological invariant of TP with its robust boundary modes}.
+Normally, this bulk-boundary correspondence refers to the first-order $d$-dimensional TIs, where the $d$-dimensional ($dD$) system yields $dD$ gapped bulk states and $(d-1)D$ gapless boundary states.
+In recent seminal works\cite{hughes,edge}, such study has been generalized further to include {second\cite{second} or} higher-order topological insulators (HOTIs), which probe lower-dimensional gapless boundary states, $i.e.$ for a $dD$ TI ($n$th-order TIs) one can now have $(d-n+1)D$ gapped boundary states and $(d-n)D$ gapless boundary states for $n\geq 2$\cite{hughes,edge}.

+In this respect, nearest neighbor 1D hopping model with Su-Schrieffer-Heeger type hopping alternations\cite{su} has acquired quite a fame as toy model for TI as well as the system of carbon chains in Polyacetylene\cite{heeger}.
+Particularly, a 2D version of it has already shown the presence of higher order topological modes\cite{edge}.
+Jackiw and Rebbi\cite{rebbi} and Su, Schrieffer, and Heeger\cite{su} showed that states with fractionalized charge of $e/2$ are localized at a domain wall separating two degenerate ground states in Polyacetylene\cite{heeger}.
+This results from lattice dimerization and the intermediate domain wall where a zero-mode with fractional charge interpolates between two degenerate vacua.
+Such charge fractionalization implies differences of the bulk charge polarization of these two degenerate ground states.